Avi711/webClient-React/README.md

 ### `1. npm install`

-Type npm install on your terminal in the project directory.
+Type 'npm install' on your terminal in the project directory.

 ### `2. npm start`